ibm-cloud-docs/openshift/openshift_integrations_operators.md

 Operators are a convenient way to add services to your cluster from community, third-party, your own, or other providers.
 Keep in mind that you are responsible for additional charges and how these services operate in your cluster, from deployment and maintenance to integration with your apps.
 If you have issues with an operator, work with the appropriate provider to troubleshoot the issue.
 {: note}

-## Using Operators in 4.3 clusters
+## Using Operators in version 4 clusters
 {: #operators_4}

-In OpenShift clusters that run version 4.3 or later, operators are available in your cluster by default.
+In OpenShift clusters that run version 4, operators are available in your cluster by default.
 Use [Operators](https://docs.openshift.com/container-platform/4.1/applications/operators/olm-what-operators-are.html){: external} to package, deploy, and update the apps in your Red Hat OpenShift on IBM Cloud clusters.
 {: shortdesc}

 1. To use operators, follow the OpenShift documentation.